lyjia/sircachealot/README.md

 ## License

-Use of SirCachealot is permitted under the terms of [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.txt).
+Use of SirCachealot is permitted under the terms of the [2-clause BSD License](http://directory.fsf.org/wiki?title=License:FreeBSD).
 For more information see LICENSE.txt.